Sage222/SagePowerPalStandalone/README.md

 # SagePowerPalStandalone
 Powerpal python script which locally connects via bluetooth and outputs the results in terminal

+Check my repositories for one that will work natively within HomeAssistant.
+Coming soon.

 Powerpal BLE Standalone — Quick Reference